TheNitesWhoSay/typeahead-search/README.md

 The search cache is designed to maximize the speed of both searching and incremental updates to search items.

-Fast incremental updates means references to both tokens (to get to tokens from the token map & token prefix map) and items (to get from tokens to the owning items) are required.
+Fast incremental updates means references to both tokens (to get to tokens from the token map & token prefix map) and items (to get from tokens to the owning items) must be stable.

 To that end, both items and tokens are slot maps which provide stable keys, fast iteration, constant-time insertion/deletion, and reasonably efficient memory usage.